richtertoralf/richtertoralf/README.md

-- 👋 Hi, I’m @snowgames95
+- 👋 Hi, I’m Toralf and snowgames95 is an experiment sandbox to play.
-- 👀 I’m interested in ...
+- 👀 I’m interested in projects in the field of sports.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development, e.g. JavaScript, Node.js, PHP, SQL and NoSQL, as well as Python, C#, Java and shell programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ My schedule is very full.
+But exciting projects are always welcome.
-- 📫 How to reach me ...
+- 📫 You can reach me by email or facebook messenger.
+Google helps: "Toralf Richter Sayda".

 <!---
 snowgames95/snowgames95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.